-In honor of our 10th anniversary of innkeeping at the High Pointe Inn, I thought I’d start a series of “Top Ten” lists.
+In honor of our 10th anniversary of innkeeping, I thought I’d start a series of “Top Ten” lists.
 We’ve certainly made a few of these lists during our stewardship here on Cape Cod.
 We were named to the list of Top Ten Inns in North America 2005, Top Ten Inns in the U.S. 2008, Innkeepers of the Year 2009, Top Ten Romantic Inns 2012 and 2013.
 David Letterman has nothing on us!

 First in the series?
 Top Ten “Don‘t Miss” Experiences on Cape Cod.
 We are often asked what to see and do by our guests, so we have some expertise when addressing the topic.
 The island is 65 miles long and 20 miles wide at its widest, but in some spots that narrows to 1-2 miles wide.
 Though it seems relatively small to traverse, in reality there is much to see and do beyond the beaten path and even more that you won’t find in a guide book.
 So here, in no particular order are the 10 most truly Cape Cod experiences to seek out when visiting this beautiful part of the world.